August Birthstones: Peridot, Spinel and Sardonyx

 Today, August birthstones still sparkle in rings, necklaces, and more.
 They’re symbols of personal connection and timeless style.

-Peridot: First August Birthstones
+Peridot: First August Birthstone

 The bright green birthstone for August, peridot has been considered a valuable gemstone due to both its physical beauty and mythological powers for thousands of years.
 Here is a brief overview of the origin of the gemstone and how it has been used customarily.